jeffthemaximum/octropress-blog/source/_posts/2015-07-15-subprocess-dot-popen-using-pythons-subprocess-module-to-pipe-stdin-and-stdout-between-processes.markdown

     break
 </code></pre>

 You'll notice two key differences between bar.py and baz.py.
-First, baz.py uses a "stdout" arg in it's call to subpress.Popen, where bar.py uses a "stdin" arg here.
+First, baz.py uses a "stdout" arg in it's call to subprocess.Popen, where bar.py uses a "stdin" arg here.
 Second, baz.py replaces bar.py's "proc.communicate()" call with a while-block.
 This while-block in baz.py accomplishes our goal of collecting each line of output from foo.py in a variable.
 With baz.py, we just print that variable out.
 However, you could presumably append that line to a list and save all your line variables in this way.

 Any thoughts, questions, comments?